OpenEvalProject/evals/manuscripts/elife-71880/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/03ypbx660 State Key Laboratory of Oncogenes and Related Genes, Department of Liver Surgery & Shanghai Cancer Institute, Renji Hospital, Shanghai Jiao Tong University School of Medicine Shanghai China
+1. State Key Laboratory of Oncogenes and Related Genes, Department of Liver Surgery & Shanghai Cancer Institute, Renji Hospital, Shanghai Jiao Tong University School of Medicine Shanghai China ([ROR:03ypbx660](https://ror.org/03ypbx660))
-2. https://ror.org/03ypbx660 Key Laboratory of Gastroenterology and Hepatology, Division of Gastroenterology and Hepatology, Renji Hospital, Shanghai Jiao Tong University School of Medicine Shanghai China
+2. Key Laboratory of Gastroenterology and Hepatology, Division of Gastroenterology and Hepatology, Renji Hospital, Shanghai Jiao Tong University School of Medicine Shanghai China ([ROR:03ypbx660](https://ror.org/03ypbx660))
-3. https://ror.org/00p991c53 Hepatic Surgery Center, Tongji Hospital, Tongji Medical College, Huazhong University of Science and Technology Wuhan China
+3. Hepatic Surgery Center, Tongji Hospital, Tongji Medical College, Huazhong University of Science and Technology Wuhan China ([ROR:00p991c53](https://ror.org/00p991c53))

 † Corresponding author

 ## Abstract

 Pharmacologic perturbation projects, such as Connectivity Map (CMap) and Library of Integrated Network-based Cellular Signatures (LINCS), have produced many perturbed expression data, providing enormous opportunities for computational therapeutic discovery.
 However, there is no consensus on which methodologies and parameters are the most optimal to conduct such analysis.
 Aiming to fill this gap, new benchmarking standards were developed to quantitatively evaluate drug retrieval performance.
 Investigations of potential factors influencing drug retrieval were conducted based on these standards.
 As a result, we determined an optimal approach for LINCS data-based therapeutic discovery.
 With this approach, homoharringtonine (HHT) was identified to be a candidate agent with potential therapeutic and preventive effects on liver cancer.
-The antitumor and antifibrotic activity of HHT was validated experimentally using subcutaneous xenograft tumor model and carbon tetrachloride (CCL 4 )-induced liver fibrosis model, demonstrating the reliability of the prediction results.
+The antitumor and antifibrotic activity of HHT was validated experimentally using subcutaneous xenograft tumor model and carbon tetrachloride (CCL4)-induced liver fibrosis model, demonstrating the reliability of the prediction results.
 In summary, our findings will not only impact the future applications of LINCS data but also offer new opportunities for therapeutic intervention of liver cancer.

 ## Introduction